danbev/learning-ai/notes/llama.md

 $44 = 512
 ```
 But keep in mind that this is just building up the computation graph so that
-there are no actualy values in the tensors yet, at least not the inp_tokens.
+there are no actual values in the tensors yet, at least not the `inp_tokens`.

 So this makes sense now I think, we have the input tokens which is a list of
 indices into the vocabulary.
 The vocabulary in llama has 32000 tokens and each
-token has a an embedding dimention of 4096.
+token has an embedding dimention of 4096.
 What the get rows is doing is that
 is it extracting the embeddings for each token in the input.

 After this we have: